miquelromero/nes-css-vue/README.md

 ## Contributing

 We welcome contributions!
 Feel free to submit issues, feature requests, or pull requests to improve this library.

+## Credits

+All credits go to the [creators and contributors of NES.css](https://nostalgic-css.github.io/NES.css).

 ## License